Billy Joe Hobert: Professional career

 Hobert was the 58th pick in the 1993 NFL draft, selected in the third round by the Los Angeles Raiders, sixty picks ahead of fellow Husky quarterback Brunell.
 He was the third quarterback selected in the draft, behind the top two overall picks, Drew Bledsoe and Rick Mirer.
 Hobert was also selected in the sixteenth round (453rd overall) of the 1993 MLB draft by the Chicago White Sox, but chose to pursue a career in the NFL.

 Hobert was a back-up quarterback for four seasons with the Raiders, then went on to play for the Buffalo Bills in 1997.
 He was initially expected to compete with Alex Van Pelt and Todd Collins for the starting quarterback position made vacant by Jim Kelly's retirement; however, after a notorious incident in Buffalo where he publicly admitted that he had not read his playbook and was unprepared to play, he was promptly released in mid-October.
 Hobert was acquired later that season by the New Orleans Saints, where he remained through 1999; he signed with the Indianapolis Colts in 2000.
 While on the Colts roster for two years, he did not play a snap during the regular season.

+On August 25, 1995, in a preseason game against the New England Patriots, after Raiders placekicker Jeff Jaeger left due to injury, Hobert was thrust into placekicking duties and made a 45-yard field goal to give the Raiders a one-point lead with under 4 minutes left in the game.